masolimano/maneage/README-pipeline.md

     GNU Make, GNU AWK and etc) it needs and sets `PATH` to prefer its own builds.
 It currently doesn't build and use its own version of lower-level tools (like the C library and compiler).
-We plan to add the build steps of these low level tools so the system's `PATH' can be completely ignored within the pipeline and we are in full control of the whole build process.
+We plan to add the build steps of these low level tools so the system's `PATH` can be completely ignored within the pipeline and we are in full control of the whole build process.
 Another solution is based on [an interesting tutorial](https://mozillafoundation.github.io/2017-fellows-sf/re-papers/index.html)